-Capitalized terms used in this Base Offering Circular and any Offering Circular Supplement shall have the meanings assigned in the glossary included in Appendix II, unless otherwise specified.
-Capitalized terms used only in "Certain U.S. Federal Income Tax Consequences" in this Base Offering Circular and in the Offering Circular Supplement will be defined within those sections.
+Capitalized terms used in this SMBS Base Offering Circular and any Offering Circular Supplement shall have the meanings assigned in the glossary included in Appendix II, unless otherwise specified.
+Capitalized terms used only in "Certain United States Federal Income Tax Consequences" in this SMBS Base Offering Circular and in the Offering Circular Supplement will be defined within those sections.

-This Base Offering Circular, together with the Offering Circular Supplement for each Series, constitutes an offer to sell only that Series of Securities.
-No broker, dealer, salesperson, or other person has been authorized to provide any information or to make any statements or representations other than those contained in this Base Offering Circular and the related Offering Circular Supplement.
+This SMBS Base Offering Circular, together with the Offering Circular Supplement for each Series, constitutes an offer to sell only that Series of Securities.
+No broker, dealer, salesperson, or other person has been authorized to provide any information or to make any statements or representations other than those contained in this SMBS Base Offering Circular and the related Offering Circular Supplement (or any other offering document that may have been incorporated into any such document by reference).
 Investors must not rely upon any other such information, statements or representations.
-Neither this Base Offering Circular nor any Offering Circular Supplement constitutes an offer to sell or a solicitation of an offer to buy any Securities in any jurisdiction in which such an offer or solicitation would be unlawful.
+Neither this SMBS Base Offering Circular nor any Offering Circular Supplement constitutes an offer to sell or a solicitation of an offer to buy any Securities in any jurisdiction in which such an offer or solicitation would be unlawful.